Discovering the Chianti Region in Tuscany, Italy

 After breakfast departure on your own or extra days in Siena.

-Practical information: ►Florence, Pisa and Bologna airports are flown to by both major and low cost international carriers.
+• Transport to Florence, Pisa and Bologna airports are flown to by both major and low cost international carriers.
 From Florence airport take the direct local bus to downtown.
 From Pisa airport, you can take either a direct train or bus to Florence.
 From Bologna airport take the bus to Bologna central station, then the train to Florence.
-To return from Siena to Florence, the SITA-TRA.IN bus station is very close to the hotel and a bus leaves every 30 minutes.If you come with your own car, please note that the hotels we use in Florence and Siena do not have a private parking lot of their own, there are several guarded parking areas which cost approximately €20 per day. ►There is a CITY TAX “tassa di soggiorno” to be paid in cash on the spot in the cities of this tour (it varies depending on the city and on the hotel’s category) ►The walks are generally easy and are along small gravel roads (strade bianche), footpaths and mule tracks on hilly terrain.
-You will cross several small hamlets and some larger villages ► There are plenty of opportunities to taste both the outstanding local cuisine and a wide array of prestigious regional wines. ► During high season it is possible that you might sleep in different accommodation to the ones that the tour is based on but of same quality and standard.
-This might affect a bit your route ►We can organise this tour for one person only as well: contact us for a price.
+To return from Siena to Florence, the SITA-TRA.IN bus station is very close to the hotel and a bus leaves every 30 minutes.If you come with your own car, please note that the hotels we use in Florence and Siena do not have a private parking lot of their own, there are several guarded parking areas which cost approximately €20 per day.

 Price Includes:

-7 overnights in a shared double room with private bathroom and breakfast at standart hotels and a guesthouses
+7 overnights in a shared double room with private bathroom and breakfast at standart hotels and guest houses

-luggage transfer from Florence to Greve in Chianti,from Greve to Rada and from Radda to Siena
+Luggage transfer from Florence to Greve in Chianti,from Greve to Radda and from Radda to Siena

 24-hour telephone service